yingding/yingding/README.md

 I am a Machine Learning Engineer, Data Scientist, Android and Wear OS by Google Developer
 - exited about advances in eHealth, mobileHealth, personalised diagnostics
-- interested in distributed ML and Computation, mobile and cloud computing, federated ML
+- interested in distributed ML and computation, mobile and cloud computing, federated ML

 ### Talks